 General component status – The Monitoring tab on the storage zones controller console provides component status to help you start the troubleshooting process.
 Status is provided for items such as access permissions, service status, and Heartbeat Status, which indicates the storage zones controller outbound connectivity to the ShareFile control plane.

 Storage zones controller sends updates to the ShareFile web application every 5 minutes.
 If the ShareFile web application does not receive an update within 10 minutes, it marks the storage zones controller as offline.

 For items on the Monitoring tab that appear in red, review the log files for detailed information.

-The Monitoring tab does not indicate whether a storage zone is working in terms of connectivity, including whether the ShareFile control plane can reach the external storage zones URL, or whether a client is able to reach the zone.
+The Monitoring tab does not indicate whether a storage zone is working in terms of connectivity.
+This includes whether the ShareFile control plane can reach the external storage zones URL or whether a client is able to reach the zone.

 Storage zones controller server information – For information about the storage use, network use, and file activity of the server: From the ShareFile interface, log on to your ShareFile Enterprise account, go to Admin > StorageZones, click the storage zone, and then click a storage zones controller host name.

 - Zone information – For information about the storage use, network use, and file activity for a zone: From the ShareFile interface, log on to your ShareFile Enterprise account, go to Admin > StorageZones, and click a zone name.